 Once you’ve cut the hole, the cut-out area will snap out easily.
 Before using any type of adhesive, place the panel against the wall to ensure that you have a perfect fit around your outlet.

 If this is your first time taking on a faux wall panel project, you might have questions.
-Be sure to read our Installation Instructions thoroughly before starting your project, and if you have other questions, reach out to our design consulting team at 800-651-4223.
+Be sure to read our Installation Instructions thoroughly before starting your project, and if you have other questions, reach out to our design consulting team via live chat or at 800-651-4223.
 We’ll be happy to talk you through it!